Lawrence of Arabia (film): Filming

 The film was made by Horizon Pictures and distributed by Columbia Pictures.
 Principal photography began on 15 May 1961 and ended on 21 September 1962.
 The desert scenes were shot in Jordan and Morocco and Almería and Doñana in Spain.
 It was originally to be filmed entirely in Jordan; the government of King Hussein was extremely helpful in providing logistical assistance, location scouting, transport and extras.
 Hussein visited the set several times during production and maintained cordial relationships with cast and crew.
 The only tension occurred when Jordanian officials learned that English actor Henry Oscar did not speak Arabic but would be filmed reciting the Quran.
 Permission was granted only on condition that an imam be present to ensure that there were no misquotations.

 Lean planned to film in Aqaba and the archaeological site at Petra, which Lawrence had been fond of as a place of study.
 The production had to be moved to Spain due to cost and outbreaks of illness among the cast and crew before these scenes could be shot.
 The attack on Aqaba was reconstructed in a dried river bed in Playa del Algarrobico, southern Spain (at 37°1′25″N 1°52′53″W); it consisted of more than 300 buildings and was meticulously based on the town's appearance in 1917.
 The execution of Gasim, the train attacks, and Deraa exteriors were filmed in the Almería region, with some of the filming being delayed because of a flash flood.
 The Sierra Nevada mountains filled in for Azrak, Lawrence's winter quarters.
 The city of Seville was used to represent Cairo, Jerusalem and Damascus, with the appearance of Casa de Pilatos, the Alcázar of Seville and the Plaza de España.
 All of the interiors were shot in Spain, including Lawrence's first meeting with Faisal and the scene in Auda's tent.
 The Tafas massacre was filmed in Ouarzazate, Morocco, with Moroccan soldiers substituting for the Turkish army; Lean could not film as much as he wanted because the soldiers were uncooperative and impatient.

 The film's production was frequently delayed because shooting commenced without a finished script.
 Wilson quit early in the production and the playwright Beverley Cross worked on the script in the interim before Bolt took over, although none of Cross's material made it to the film.
-When Bolt was arrested for taking part in an anti-nuclear weapons demonstration, Spiegel had to persuade him to sign a recognizance of good behaviour to be released from jail and continue working on the script.
+When Bolt was arrested for taking part in an anti-nuclear weapons demonstration, Spiegel had to persuade him to sign a recognisance of good behaviour to be released from jail and continue working on the script.